 Superior Plus LP has built its business through organic growth, and most notably in recent years, through acquisitions.
 There can be no assurance that it will continue to find appropriate acquisition targets, or that it will be able to buy those targets on economically acceptable terms.
-Competition for acquisition targets in both the propane distribution and specialty chemical businesses has increased over recent years, resulting in increased costs to acquire such assets and businesses.
+Competition for acquisition targets in propane distribution businesses has increased over recent years, resulting in increased costs to acquire such assets and businesses.
 Continued competition for acquisition targets may result in further increases in prices for assets and businesses, which would have a negative impact on our ability to source suitable targets at economically attractive prices to grow our business.